Quest for back pain solution – The Sun Nigeria

 Ahmed, for you to recognize that you have very large stomach and you are willing to do something about it, especially to put a check to developing waist pain, your problem is far solved.
 What I will advise you to do first is to see a physician who would refer you to a dietitian that would work on your weight with dietary programme and a simultaneous visit to a good physiotherapist where your existing waist pain would be skillfully treated.

-Concerning where you can get our services close to you, our outfit presently exists at #9 Ohafia Rd, phase 3, Kubwa, in Abuja, we are yet to extend our frontiers to maiduguri.
+Concerning where you can get our services close to you, our outfit presently exists at No. 9 Ohafia Rd, phase 3, Kubwa, in Abuja, we are yet to extend our frontiers to Maiduguri.

 A lot of factors besides back pain can really cause weak erection.
 I advise you to see a physician.
 If you have done that in the past, i.e. consulted a physician and the disturbing experience still persist, you may get a referral or look out for a good physiotherapy outfit that would skillfully work on your painful back, with the aim of decompressing the appropriate nerve root in the back whose branch innervates the erectile organ and the groove would be restored.